MrKatzenGaming/smo-lunakit/README.md

 ## Controls:
 - Open the interface by holding ZR + R and tapping L
-  - Dock the Nintendo Switch first, it must have been docked at least once in the current session to function.
-This bug will hopefully be fixed!
 - Hide windows by pressing L-Stick
 - Mouse controls (RECOMMENDED)
   - Navigate interface with a mouse